-- water efficient taps and showers and low or dual flush toilets. - a rainwater collection system. - avoid specifying power showers. - a 'greenwater' or 'greywater' system for flushing toilets and washing machines. - water butts on downpipes - compost toilets - 107.
+- water efficient taps and showers and low or dual flush toilets. - a rainwater collection system. - avoid specifying power showers. - a 'greenwater' or 'greywater' system for flushing toilets and washing machines. - water butts on downpipes - compost toilets - 97.
 In all new developments a Sustainable Drainage System (SuDS) should be designed to ensure controlled surface water runoff.
 This may be combined with a green system to help regulate water flow from the roof to the drainage system.
-Changes to legislation - Schedule 3 to the Flood and Water Management Act in Wales means that developments normally need to provide for SuDS within their boundaries and not expect to divert surface water off their site onto highways or mains drainage systems. - 108.
-SuDS are designed to reduce the impact of new and existing developments with respect to surface water drainage discharges. - 109.
+Changes to legislation Schedule 3 to the Flood and Water Management Act in Wales means that developments normally need to provide for SuDS within their boundaries and not expect to divert surface water off their site onto highways or mains drainage systems. - 98.
+SuDS are designed to reduce the impact of new and existing developments with respect to surface water drainage discharges. - 99.
 The idea behind SuDS is to try to replicate natural systems that use cost effective solutions with low environmental impact to drain away surface water run-off through collection, storage, and cleaning before allowing it to be released slowly back into the environment, such as into water courses.
-This is to counter the effects of conventional drainage systems that can result in flooding, pollution of the environment with the resultant harm to wildlife and contamination of groundwater sources used to provide drinking water. - 110.
-All new developments of more than 1 house or where the construction area is 100m or more, require SuDS for managing surface water; Drainage systems for all new developments must be designed and built in accordance with statutory SuDS standards; Local authorities are the SuDS Approving Body (SAB); and SuDS schemes must be approved by the local authority acting in its SAB role before construction work begins.
-The SAB has a duty to adopt compliant SuDS so long as it is built and functions in accordance with the approved proposals, including any SAB conditions of approval.
-Pembrokeshire County Council is the SAB for the National Park.
+This is to counter the effects of conventional drainage systems that can result in flooding, pollution of the environment with the resultant harm to wildlife and contamination of groundwater sources used to provide drinking water.2

-&lt;sup>5 More detailed information is available on the: SudsWales website.
+2 More detailed information is available on the: SudsWales website.